The

 Play Along

-Align the Fretboard Diagram with the first fret on your neck.
-Place your fretting hand in the second position: finger 1 plays fret 2 without stretching; and your four fingers are at frets 2, 3, 4, and 5.
-The diagram shows 5 frets, and the lowest fret is reached by your first finger with a stretch, "out of position".
+The Major scale is notated above.
+It shows the scale degrees, and note names; and also shows the strings and fingerings, that match up with the Fretboard Diagram.
+Align that Fretboard Diagram with the first fret on your neck.
+Place your fretting hand in the second position: finger 1 plays fret 2; and your four fingers are at frets 2, 3, 4, and 5.
+The diagram does show five frets; and the lowest fret (fret 1) would be reached by your first finger with a stretch: your hand will stay in second position, and only your first finger stretches to reach fret 1 (though here, you can play from marker 1 to marker 1 without a stretch).
 Play through the scale, from marker 1 to marker 1.
-Your fingering should match the fingers in the illustration.
-See where the notes on the staff appear at those frets and strings on the neck.
+Your fingering should match the fingers, and the frets and strings in the Tab.
+See where the notes on the staff appear, at those frets and strings on the neck.
+Also allow yourself to notice the "shapes" that you play through; as they appear on the diagram.

 Before we begin the Introduction, we'd like to say something about our complete method.
 The method goes much deeper that what we cover in the introduction, which seems to cover only the seven position shapes.
-We're going to "go inside" to the music; and we will learn the musical components that build all of the shapes out; and we're also going to break the shapes down that way.
-Those musical components are going to give you the orientations for your playing: they are musical orientations, which do appear anywhere on the neck; in and around simple shapes.
+We're going to "go inside" and learn the musical components that build all of the shapes out; and we're also going to break the shapes down that way.
+Those musical components are going to give you the orientations for your playing: they are musical orientations, which do appear anywhere on the neck; all in and around simple shapes.

-The orientations are not merely about feeling comfortable anywhere on the neck, but feeling comfortable anywhere in the music; and then, on the neck in that part of the music where you want to be — and, through the changes, and the movements, etc.
+The orientations are about feeling comfortable anywhere on the neck; but also, feeling comfortable anywhere in the music; and then, on the neck in that part of the music where you want to be.
+And the same comfort will come, when playing through the changes, and the movements, etc.

 So we've really added this primarily because the introduction may seem to focus on only the seven anchor shapes.
-We do want to clearly understand where the shapes come from, and how they contain only the notes on the fretboard; yet, all of the notes, in all of the chords and modes — and so then, all of the musical figures as well.
-Your goal is to always understand that the shapes simply outline the notes on the fretboard; and you must always see the notes that you're playing on the neck; which do happen to form some shape that way.
+We do want to clearly understand where the shapes come from.
+They only contain the notes that are already there on the fretboard; yet, all of the notes, in all of the chords and modes too — and so then, all of the musical figures as well.
+Your goal is to always understand that the shapes simply outline the notes on the fretboard.
+You should always understand the notes or the musical function that you're playing on the neck; and it's those notes that do happen to form some shape that way.

 We don't intend to be repetitive when we reiterate that our goal is in finding the music on the fretboard, and not merely shapes.
-The charts show you the notes as they lie on the fretboard, and the musical orientations will be revealed in the shapes; and that's what's going to give you the confidence on the whole neck.
+The charts show you the notes as they lie on the fretboard, and the musical orientations will be revealed in the shapes.

 Introduction

 Clearly, the diagrams are a large component our method.
-In here, we're going to expose a lot of atomized approaches, and "musical gravity"; that will put a "Shape" into perspective as a real tool.
-We're also going to break them down to smaller components; and not leave you with nothing more than 7 Shapes — though those Shapes are a powerful toolkit in and of themselves.
-(And we're not going to make it harder either!)
+We're going to expose a lot of "musical gravity"; that will put a "Shape" into perspective as a real tool.
+We're also not going to leave you with nothing more than 7 Shapes; even though those Shapes are a powerful toolkit in and of themselves.
+We're not going to make it harder either!

 Two Fundamental Angles